jamiw1/reCONSTRUCT/README.md

 reCONSTRUCT is Roblox framework/engine (if you want to call it an engine) that allows anyone to create "classic-esque" games easily.
 An example of a game using reCONSTRUCT is Untitled Plate Game

+# Installation

+To use reCONSTRUCT, just grab the reCONSTRUCT_vX.X.X plugin from the latest release.
+To make changes to reCONSTRUCT here on GitHub, Rojo is the main software we use for updating and pushing changes

 Below is the almost full documentation explaining how to use the reCONSTRUCT engine, and it's features.

 # Player